seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

 npm install pdfjs-dist@4.6.82
 ```

-We pin an exact version (rather than `^4.6.82`) because pdf.js ships a matching internal "API version" between its main package and its worker script — mismatches between them throw a hard runtime error.
-Pinning avoids that entirely during this tutorial.
+We pin an exact version because pdf.js ships a matching internal API version between its main package and its worker script — mismatches throw a hard runtime error.

 **The Verification:**